Dave Shaw

-David John Shaw (20 July 1954 - 8 January 2005) was an Australian scuba diver, technical diver, and airline pilot for Cathay Pacific, flying the Lockheed L-1011 Tristar, then the 747-400, and then the A330-300, A340-300, and A340-600.
-He flew for Cathay Pacific from 1989 until his death in 2005.
+David John Shaw (20 July 1954 - 8 January 2005) was an Australian scuba diver, technical diver, and airline pilot for Cathay Pacific.
+He started flying for Cathay Pacific in 1989, flying the Lockheed L-1011 Tristar, 747-400, A330-300, A340-300, and A340-600.
 Before flying for Cathay Pacific, he flew for Mission Aviation Fellowship in Papua New Guinea and Tanzania.
 He also flew agricultural aircraft in South Australia and New South Wales.
+Shaw was a passionate scuba and technical diver, and died in 2005 attempting to retrieve a body stuck in South Africa's Boesmansgat cave.

 Dive equipment

 Shaw's first rebreather was an AP Inspiration closed circuit rebreather, with which he eventually dived to depths beyond its purported capability.
 This prompted him to not only purchase a Mk15.5 but to replace its analogue electronics with the digital ones of the Juergensen Marine Hammerhead, resulting in a specially modified POD designed to handle extreme pressures.
 The Mk15.5 was his rebreather of choice for dives deeper than 150 m.
 For extended dives in caves shallower than 150 m, Shaw used his Cis-Lunar since he believed it had superior redundancy capabilities, but could not cope with extreme depths.